-None

-Hides all arrows regardless of the settings at the terminals.

-Individual

-Shows only the arrows for those terminals with the Show Director activated. tic
+Shows only the arrows for those terminals with the Show Direction option activated.

 All

 Shows all arrows regardless of the settings at the terminals.

 GRAFCET

-Defines whether for GRAFCET elements the formula is to be prefably displayed or a text description. er
+Defines whether for GRAFCET elements the formula is to be preferably displayed or a text description.

 Use settings of individual elements

 Description, if available

-bescription, if available

 Always show formula

 Display Contact Images

 Shows or hides the contact images.

+New Window

+Opens a window with an additional view of the active window.

+Navigation Pane

-New Window Opens a window with an additional view of the active window. • Navigation Pane Opens an overview window with a miniature view of the entire circuit drawing.
+Opens an overview window with a miniature view of the entire circuit drawing.
 The currently visible part of the active window is displayed as a white area.
-The non-visible part of the drawing is on a grey background.
-By creating a rectangle with the mouse pointer in the overview window, you can determine a section of the circuit drawing that is displayed in the active window.
+The non-visible part of the drawing is a grey background.
+By creating a rectangle with the mouse poin in the overview window, you can determine a section of the circ drawing that is displayed in the active window.
 Simply click in the overview window with the left mouse button to move the visible area while maintaining the zoom factor.

 Cascade Cascades the windows.

+Tile Horizontally

+Arranges the windows below each other.

+Tile Vertically

-Tile Horizontally Arranges the windows below each other.
-Tile Vertically Arranges the windows next to each other. × Close All Closes all open windows.
+Arranges the windows next to each other.

+Close All

-22.8 Page
+23.8 Page